YoonHCho/mastermind/README.md

 # Mastermind Game

+UPDATE 4/27 WOP

+index.js works as intended

+1. user can guess 4 numbers
+2. user can view history of guesses and their feedback
+3. number of attempt remaining

+testing with app.js for separation

 ## Description

 The Mastermind Game is a classic code-breaking game where the player attempts to guess a sequence of numbers selected by the computer.
 The game provides feedback after each guess to help the player deduce the correct sequence.